 Many modern cameras cannot only take still pictures, but also record videos.
 The K-70 indeed provides for movie recording, while the G1 does not.
 The highest resolution format that the K-70 can use is 1080/60i.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the G1 has an electronic viewfinder (1440k dots), while the K-70 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the G1 has a higher magnification than the one of the K-70 (0.70x vs 0.63x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Panasonic G1 and Pentax K-70 along with similar information for a selection of comparators.

 One feature that differentiates the K-70 and the G1 is in-body image stabilization (IBIS).
-The K-70 reduces the risk of handshake-induced blur with all attached lenses, while the G1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The K-70 reduces the risk of handshake-induced blur with all attached lenses, while the G1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The Pentax K-70 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.